Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzResource.md

 ### -Tag

 Gets resources that have the specified Azure tag.
 Enter a hash table with a Name key or Name and Value keys.
 Wildcard characters are not supported.A "tag" is a name-value pair that you can apply to resources and resource groups.
 Use tags to categorize your resources, such as by department or cost center, or to track notes or comments about the resources.
-To add a tag to a resource, use the Tag parameter of the New-AzureRmResource or Set-AzureRmResource cmdlets.
-To create a predefined tag, use the New-AzureRmTag cmdlet.
+To add a tag to a resource, use the Tag parameter of the New-AzResource or Set-AzResource cmdlets.
+To create a predefined tag, use the New-AzTag cmdlet.
 For help with hash tables in Windows PowerShell, run 'Get-Help about_Hashtables'.

 ```yaml
 Type: System.Collections.Hashtable